Imagine combining a challenging resistance based workout with the fat-blasting benefits of cardiovascular training.

 Note: There’s a lot more information below but clicking the above links will take you to current prices, further information and customer reviews on Amazon.

 What is a rowing machine?

-A rowing machine is an exercise device that mimics the look and sensation of rowing through water on a boat or canoe while remaining indoors.
-You can find these machines at nearly any health club.
-These machines always have a seat, attached to a pulley system and a set of handlebars.
-The harder you row with the handlebars, the more resistance you’ll experience, making it a machine that’s adjustable for all fitness levels.
+Simply it is an exercise device that mimics the look and sensation of rowing through water on a boat or canoe while remaining indoors.
+You can find them at nearly any health club.
+They always have a seat, attached to a pulley system and a set of handlebars.
+The harder you row with the handlebars, the more resistance you’ll experience, making it an exercise machine that’s adjustable for all fitness levels.